-In the U.S. Europe and other regions globally, sales of pharmaceutical drugs are dependent, in part, on the availability of reimbursement to the consumer from third-party payors, such as government and private insurance plans.
-Third-party payors are increasingly challenging the prices charged for medical products and services.
+In the U.S., Europe and other regions globally, sales of pharmaceutical drugs are dependent, in part, on the availability of reimbursement to the consumer from third-party payors, such as government and private insurance plans.
+Third-party payors decide which products and services they will cover and establish reimbursement rates for those products and services.
+Increasingly, third-party payors are challenging the prices charged for medical products and services.
 Some third-party payor benefit packages restrict reimbursement, charge copayments to patients, or do not provide coverage for specific drugs or drug classes.